Online MedEd: USMLE Prep Platform Reviews

 The upside of the spare answer responses is that these questions are much quicker to churn through than other products.
 If you’re looking for a quick and straightforward QBank to keep you sharp in your spare time, this could work very well.
 For actual boards studying, though, we would not recommend it.

 Online MedEd certainly has approached their flashcard feature with genuine thought about how to make them as useful as possible.
 They tie their cards into their videos and cards automatically appear in your “to-do” list based on the videos you’ve seen.
 For example, if you watch “HIV treatments,” flashcards that test you on NRTIs versus protease inhibitors will appear in your queue.
 (Keep in mind they will show up a few days later because of the 48 hour wait period.)
-Despite the wait, this is great reinforcement of spaced repetition.
-Although, unfortunately the format of Online MedEd’s flashcards are not as sophisticated as a dedicated resource like Anki or Brainscape.
+Despite the wait, this is a great reinforcement of spaced repetition.
+Although, unfortunately, the format of Online MedEd’s flashcards is not as sophisticated as a dedicated resource like Anki or Brainscape.
 Overall, the incorporation of “auto-adding” is a great considerate feature, but the overall efficacy of the card sets is not quite at the level of other software on the market.

 Our Final Thoughts

 - The integrated questions on Online MedEd provide a decent review of the content in the videos, however the answer explanations are informal and not nearly as comprehensive as UWorld or Amboss.
 Also, some of the wording of the questions is too colloquial, which does not resemble the USMLE standardized question format.
 These questions may be good to do with friends if students find that they have exhausted other resources, but we would not use the question bank as a primary resource for shelf preparation.